hanabi/hanabi.github.io/misc/Deleted_Conventions.md

     * Clue green 1 directly to get it to play, which would reveal to everyone that a failed *Speculation Bluff* occured and immediately resyncronize information amoung the team.
     * Let the card sit there until the real blue 2 is played, after which the green 1 will play for free as blue 2.
 After this happens, the *Speculation Bluff* will be revealed.
 * Note that to prevent confusion, we agree that it is illegal for players to perform a *Speculation Finesse* on a player who is two or more seats away if the next player has a playable card in *Finesse Position* that is not already gotten.

+### 4 Stalls & Early 4's Chop Move & 4 Pull

+* This convention only applies to the *Multi-Fives* variants.
+* In the *Early Game*, since it is not possible to clue number 5, players cannot *5 Stall*.
+However, we agree that a number 4's clue in the early game indicates that the card is really a 5.
+Thus, it is possible to *4 Stall*.
+(A *4 Stall* interpretation takes precedence over a *Self-Finesse*.)
+  * This is only legal if the clue **only** touches real 5's.
+In other words, players may not give a *4 Stall* if touches a mix of 4's and 5's.
+  * Similar to a *5 Stall*, if there are other things to do and a *4 Stall* is given, then it transforms into a *Early 4's Chop Move* or a *4 Pull*.
+  * Once the *Early Game* is over, players may not *4 Stall*.